Supreme Court upholds abrogation of Article 370 that gave Jammu and Kashmir special status

 “Article 370 was an interim arrangement due to war conditions in the state,” the bench said.
 “Textual reading also indicates that [Article 370] is a temporary provision.
 Marginal note says it is temporary and transitory.”

+Justice Kaul’s concurring judgement with the chief justice said that the purpose of Article 370 was to slowly bring Jammu and Kashmir at par with other Indian states.

 The top court said that the power of the president under Article 370(3) to issue a constitutional order that the provision ceases to exist, is applicable even after the dissolution of the Constituent Assembly.
+The Constituent Assembly of the erstwhile state was dissolved in 1957.

 “When the Constituent Assembly ceased to exist, the special condition for which Article 370 was introduced ceased to exist, but the situation in the state remained and thus the article continued,” Chandrachud said in the courtroom.
 “Holding that the power under Article 370(3) ceases to exist after the dissolution of the Jammu and Kashmir Constituent Assembly will lead to the freezing of the process of integration.”